noruzzamanrubel/Copy-Anything-to-Clipboard-for-WP/README.txt

 === Copy to Clipboard for WordPress ===
 Contributors: noruzzaman
-Tags: copy, Clipboard, copy to clipboard, paste, code snippets, Content Sharing, Requires at least: 5.0
+Tags: copy, Clipboard, copy to clipboard, paste, code snippets Requires at least: 5.0
 Tested up to: 6.4
 Stable tag: 1.3.0